Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

 - Render and display your Avatar image in your Cruddur application by serving it directly from the CloudFront content delivery network (CDN).

   - I created a new file `frontend-react-js/src/components/ProfileAvatar.js` and `ProfileAvatar.css` in my frontend directory.
 This file will serve as the component responsible for rendering the Avatars and CSS for  customized styling of the avatar component.
-  - Incorporate the `setUser` state within the `CheckAuth` function.
+  - In the `frontend-react-js/src/lib/CheckAuth.js` directory I added  `cognito_user` in the `setUser` to narrow down to it's user.
 This will enable the functionality to set the user state and ensure seamless avatar rendering.
   - Integrate the `ProfileAvatar` component into `frontend-react-js/src/components/ProfileInfo.js` by importing it and updating the corresponding `<ProfileAvatar>` tag.
-By doing so, you will seamlessly incorporate the avatar into the profile information section of your application.
+This will seamlessly incorporate the avatar into the profile information section of the Cruddur application.
-  - Add the `<ProfileAvatar>` tag to `frontend-react-js/src/components/ProfileHeading.jsx`.
-This will prominently display the avatar within the profile heading, creating a visually engaging user interface.
+  - Add the `<ProfileAvatar>` tag to `frontend-react-js/src/components/ProfileHeading.js`.
+This will display the avatar within the profile heading, creating a visual user interface.
   - In the `show.sql` file, modify `users.cognito_user_id` to `cognito_user_uuid`.
 This adjustment guarantees the proper retrieval and utilization of the `cognito_user_uuid` as part of the avatar rendering process.
   - Re-modify the CSS styles in the `frontend-react-js/src/components/ProfileHeading.css` file such as `.profile_heading`, `.bio`, `.profile-avatar`, `.banner`, `.cruds_count`, `.info`, `.info .id`, `.info .id .display_name`, and `.info .id .handle`.
+  - See it all here in my [commit](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/commit/4cb532534fc819f62792648266fade8d01a35d12)

 ---